-Semester-1/2 credit/unit-Elective-Prerequisite: Intro to Art -Must have instructor approval
+Full-Year-1 credit/unit-Elective-Prerequisite: Intro to Art -Must have instructor approval

 This course will expand student knowledge and ability beyond the introductory level.
 Students will learn advanced skills and techniques in visual art.
-Student may expect to work with; drawing, painting, ceramics, sculpture, graphic design, art history, and mixed-media.
-Students will be required to purchase a sketchbook for this course.
+The student may expect to work with; drawing, painting, ceramics, sculpture, graphic design, art history, digital imaging, photography, and mixed media.
+Students may be required to purchase a sketchbook for this course.